TriumphLLC/Blend4Web/doc_src/developers.rst

         script starting the local web server which calculates complexity of the shaders

     **translator.py**
-        script for building addon translations
+        script for building add-on translations

 **shaders**
     GLSL shaders of the engine